marinaepitropaki/playbook-theme/_pages/reflections.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row_judit:
-  - image_path: /assets/images/photos/w1.png
+  - image_path: /assets/images/photos/judit.png
     alt: "placeholder image 2"
     title: "Judit 🌺"
-    excerpt: 'The workshop and facilitating experience became different for me after this course.
-In our team, we faced challenges, but we also had moments of success.
-During the course, we got split into groups, and the following week, two new members joined us.'
+    excerpt: 'The past few months and the five workshops that we have created gave me lots of insight I have not known before about co-creation processes in general and about facilitating itself...'
     url: "/member_reflections/judit_reflections"
     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row_josephine:
-  - image_path: /assets/images/photos/w1.png
+  - image_path: /assets/images/photos/josefine.png
     alt: "placeholder image 2"
     title: "Josefine 🌻"
     excerpt: 'When reflecting upon the five workshops that we have been developing and performing over the past 13 weeks, three main things come to mind...'